alisw/AliPhysics/MUON/READMErec.txt

 We can re-clusterize and re-track the clusters/tracks stored into the ESD by using the class AliMUONRefitter.
 This class gets the MUON objects to be refitted from an instance of AliMUONESDInterface (see section @ref rec_s6), then uses the reconstruction framework to refit the objects.
 The reconstruction parameters are still set via the class AliMUONRecoParam (see section @ref rec_s5).
 The initial data are not changed.
 Results are stored into new MUON objects.
-The aim of the refitting is to be able to study effects of changing the reconstruction parameters or the calibration parameters without re-running the entire reconstruction.
+The aim of the refitting is to be able to study effects of changing the reconstruction parameter, the calibration parameters or the alignment without re-running the entire reconstruction.

 To use this class we first have to connect it to the ESD interface containing MUON objects:
 \verbatim